wp-plugins/ns-cloner-site-copier/readme.txt

 == Changelog ==

+= 3.0.4.3 =
+* Added another condition on ensuring kintParser is not already loaded from somewhere else

 = 3.0.4.2 =
 * Added condition to only load Kint (used for logging) if no other plugin already has